EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-docs/README.md

 ## Removed packages

-dillo, claws-mail, minecraft, mathematica, sonicpi, all but one version of Scratch, and several other apps have been removed.
+dillo, claws-mail, minecraft, mathematica, sonicpi, Scratch, and several other apps have been removed.
 Most things have been replaced with more useful or more free equivalents.

+### In previous versions, no longer included

+These were removed because they were too big for their usefulness.
+Ardour, postgresql

 ## The command shell